 The way statements are sequenced and combined in a program determines the computed result.
-Programs incorporate iteration and selection constructs to represent repetition and make decisions to handle varied input values.
+Programs incorporate selection constructs to make decisions to handle varied input values.

 How can we store data in a program to solve problems?